KokaKolaBeans/my-first-repo/readme.md

 fuck my shit

-The commands 'git add -A' then 'git commit "m comments"' should fix the issue.
+The commands `git add -A' then 'git commit "m comments"` should fix the issue.